 Here’s an example.
 Let’s say you come running up to my door, and tell me that an apatosaurus is walking down the street.
-My initial response would be, “Oh, right,” and especially so since the last apatosaurus walked the earth something like 150 million years ago (which is even before acupuncture was supposedly invented).
+My initial response would be, “Oh, right,” and especially so since the last apatosaurus walked the earth something like 150 million years ago (which is possibly even before acupuncture was supposedly invented).

-While I might keep an open mind to the possibility that a 50 thousand pound sauropod might be strolling down the street, I’d probably also say something like, “You didn’t happen to get a video or a photo of the big guy, did you?”
+While I might want to keep an open mind to the possibility that a 50 thousand pound sauropod might be strolling down the street, I’d probably also say something like, “You didn’t happen to get a video or a photo of the big guy, did you?”
 I mean, as open-minded as I am, the chance encounter with a dinosaur walking down the street might have been worth a photo, right?
 In this case, being “open-minded” enough to accept the claim at face value would be more than just a little silly.

 In medicine, people make silly claims all the time (maybe no as obviously silly as the apatosaurus sighting example, but silly nonetheless).
 And when people make implausible medical claims, I think it’s important to ask for objective proof.
 Asking for objective proof doesn’t mean that the therapies are necessarily worthless – but if they go against a lot of stuff that people already know, it doesn’t make any sense to just keep an open mind about them.

-Keeping an “open mind” doesn’t really require any effort.
+Keeping an “open mind” is a vacuous criticism.
+It doesn’t really require any effort.
 In fact, I think that “keeping an open mind” is really just a cover for mental laziness.
 Over 2000 years ago, the Greek philosopher Aristotle said, “It is the mark of an educated mind to be able to entertain a thought without accepting it.”
 It’s not that hard to show that something has a real effect – it just takes a good bit of work.
 The best way to support a claim is to provide real evidence for it.

 Of course, a “closed mind,” a mind that isn’t open to new ideas, isn’t a good thing at all.
 It’s an intellectual dead end.
 I’m totally against that.
 But a perpetually open mind is a dead end, too.
 The “open” mind essentially asserts that no knowledge is possible (except that one should be keep an “open” mind).
 The closed mind doesn’t accept anything – but the open mind accepts the possibility of everything.
 So, in fact, neither a constantly “open” or a perpetually “closed” mind is a good thing.
 Neither requires that ideas be critically examined.